Pennsylvania Route 29: Wyoming County

-PA 29 enters Noxen Township in Wyoming County and continues northeast through a mix of fields and woods with some homes, coming to an intersection with the northern terminus of PA 415 in the community of Ruggles Corners.
+PA 29 enters Noxen Township in Wyoming County and continues northeast through a mix of fields and woods with some homes, coming to an intersection with the northern terminus of PA 415 in Ruggles Corners.
 Here, the route turns northwest and runs through forests with some homes, curving to the north.
-The road bends northeast and then east, heading into the residential community of Noxen.
+The road bends northeast and then east, heading into Noxen.
 Here, PA 29 curves north and turns east, continuing past homes.
 The route crosses Bowman Creek and heads into farmland with some homes, entering Monroe Township and bending to the northeast.
-The road passes over the creek again and continues to the community of Bowman Creek, where it curves north and reaches an intersection with the northern terminus of PA 309.
+The road passes over the creek again and continues to Bowman Creek, where it curves north and reaches an intersection with the northern terminus of PA 309.
 At this point, PA 29 heads northwest and crosses Bowman Creek, running through forested areas with a few homes to the west of the creek.
-The route curves northeast and continues alongside Bowman Creek, passing through the community of Evans Falls.
-The road runs through forests with some fields and homes, reaching a junction with the western terminus of PA 292.
-Following this, PA 29 enters Eaton Township and continues through rural land, turning north and briefly becoming a four-lane divided highway.
-The route becomes a two-lane undivided road again and crosses Bowman Creek on a truss bridge, coming to a rest area accessible from both directions on the southbound side of the road.
-The road continues north-northeast through a mix of farms and woods east of the creek, passing through the community of Rosengrant and turning to the northeast.
+The route curves northeast and continues alongside Bowman Creek, passing through Evans Falls.
+The road runs through forests with some fields and homes, entering Eaton Township and reaching a junction with the western terminus of PA 292.
+Following this, PA 29 continues through rural land, turning north and briefly becoming a four-lane divided highway.
+The route becomes a two-lane undivided road again and crosses Bowman Creek on a truss bridge, passing to the east of Seneca Trail County Park.
+The road continues north-northeast through a mix of farms and woods east of the creek, passing through Rosengrant and turning to the northeast.
 PA 29 crosses Bowman Creek again and continues through rural areas with some development, turning to the north.
 The route gains a center left-turn lane and becomes Hunter Highway, passing businesses as it heads to the west of Skyhaven Airport.
 Farther north, the road loses the center turn lane.

-PA 29 crosses the Susquehanna River into the borough of Tunkhannock and becomes Bridge Street, crossing the Reading Blue Mountain and Northern Railroad's Susquehanna Branch line and coming to an intersection with US 6.
+PA 29 crosses the Susquehanna River into Tunkhannock and becomes Bridge Street, crossing the Reading Blue Mountain and Northern Railroad's Susquehanna Branch line and coming to an intersection with US 6.
 From here, the route runs past businesses and reaches a junction with US 6 Bus. in the commercial downtown of Tunkhannock.
 The road continues north-northeast through residential areas with a few businesses.
 PA 29 leaves Tunkhannock for Tunkhannock Township and becomes an unnamed road, heading north through a mix of farmland and woodland with some residences and commercial development.
-The road continues through wooded areas with some fields and homes, passing to the west of the community of Lake Carey and heading into Lemon Township.
-The route heads to the east of Stevens Lake and runs through farms and woods, passing through the community of Lemon.
-The road passes through more rural land and crosses Meshoppen Creek before running to the west of the community of Avery.
+The road continues through wooded areas with some fields and homes, passing to the west of Lake Carey and heading into Lemon Township.
+The route heads to the east of Stevens Lake and runs through farms and woods, passing through Lemon.
+The road passes through more rural land and crosses Meshoppen Creek before running to the west of Avery.